fork/craft-akamai-invalidator/README.md

 #### Configuration options

+-   `invalidateOnSave` — Whether the cache automatically gets invalidated on entry save
 -   `network` — The Akamai network in which the invalidate takes place.
 Either `staging` or `production`.
 -   `edgeRcSection` — The credentials section within `.edgerc`
 -   `edgeRcPath` — The path to the `.edgerc` file.
 May use [Craft Aliases](https://craftcms.com/docs/4.x/config/#aliases).